davidshomelab/PdfTools/PsPdf/Help/Markdown/Join-PDFDocument.md

 ```

 ## DESCRIPTION
 Join multiple PDF documents to produce a single output document.
-Source files are combined in the order they are given at the command line.
+Source files are combined in the order they are given at the command-line.
 All files must be unencrypted.

 ## EXAMPLES